Olympics-Golf-Schauffele roars to halfway lead before play abandoned | Sports-Games

 Olympics-Golf-Schauffele roars to halfway lead before play abandoned

+"I’m just going to try to stay as patient as possible coming through to the finish line," he told reporters.
+"I think the problem is thinking too far in advance.
+You guys do a really good job of making us players think too far in advance.
+So I’ve been practising to make sure I don’t get into that train of thought."

-Moments after Schauffele's putt, play was suspended and then abandoned for the day, leaving his group and five others still to complete their rounds.
+Play was suspended moments after Schauffele's final putt, leaving his group and five others still to complete their rounds.
 It was the third such disruption for the tournament and the second for the day, with play suspended for more than two hours just before midday.

 Local favourite Hideki Matsuyama was among those whose second rounds were left hanging but the Masters champion is well positioned going into the weekend.
-Japan's first major winner, who has battled to recover after falling ill with COVID-19 earlier this month, was among four tied for third at eight-under for the tournament when his round was cut short on the 17th.
+Japan's first major winner, who fell ill with COVID-19 earlier this month, was among four tied for third at eight-under for the tournament when his round was cut short on the 17th.

 Former world number one Rory McIlroy is also in the mix after completing a round of 66 to stand a stroke further adrift in a group on seven-under with Ireland team mate Shane Lowry.
 "The goal today was to sort of get back in touch," McIlroy told reporters.
 "I just wanted to get in contention going into the weekend and still feel I was part of the tournament."

-British Open champion Collin Morikawa (70) and United States team mate Patrick Reed (71) have work to do over the weekend to threaten for medals.
-The pair were in a group tied at three-under, eight strokes adrift of Schauffele.
-(Writing by Ian Ransom; Editing by Ken Ferris)
+British Open champion Collin Morikawa (70) and his United States team mates Patrick Reed (71) and Justin Thomas (71) have work to do to threaten for medals.
+World number three Morikawa and Reed were in a group tied at three-under, eight strokes adrift of Schauffele, with Thomas another two behind on one-under.

+"Overall I think we’re still in reaching distance, hopefully, and we’re definitely going to need a good one tomorrow," said Morikawa.
+(Writing by Ian Ransom; Editing by Ken Ferris and Pritha Sarkar)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)